 - Have some post-high school education (enrolled in college, college classes, certification programs, bachelor’s degree, master’s degree, Ph.D., etc.)

 Women with elevated BMIs face a higher risk to their health, and the quality of the donor eggs may be lower.
 An important part of the egg donor process is injecting medication that boosts the ability of the ovaries to produce more eggs.
-Higher doses are often needed for donors with body mass indexes greater than 28, which can pose a health risk.
+Higher doses are often needed for donors with body mass indexes greater than 29, which can pose a health risk.
 Our BMI requirements are not meant to give an indication of how healthy you are, as many women are healthy with a BMI out of our range.
 The BMI limits are set by fertility clinics as the standard for the best results during an IVF cycle.

 How often will I need to give myself shots?